 Vetch – Vetch has long roots that fix nitrogen in the soil, and provide masses of organic matter for tilling under.
 Do not let vetch go to seed, as it will come back strongly.
 The seeds are toxic to chickens.

 Yarrow – Its scent repels aphids, but attracts hoverflies, lady beetles, and wasps that prey on garden grubs.
 The leaves and stems of yarrow contain enzymes that break down rapidly, so it can be added to the compost raw or as a tea to accelerate the heap.
 See also Companion Planting with Umbelifers.

 Meanwhile, when it comes to soil chemistry (an example would be Brassicas and potatoes) the acidic soil that potatoes thrive in can cause problems for some Brassicas.
-Damp, acidic soil can host club root, which can be a real problem for broccoli and Brussels sprouts.
-So you would not want to plant a long row of potatoes next to a long row of broccoli.
-By practicing routine Crop Rotation, you can provide the right soil conditions for the right crops, and avoid many soil borne diseases.
+Damp, acidic soil can host club root (for example), which can be a real problem for broccoli and Brussels sprouts.
+So a long row of potatoes next to a long row of broccoli is not recommended.
+By practicing routine Crop Rotation, the right soil conditions can be maintained for the right crops, and soil borne diseases can be avoided altogether.